 If you are reading this, it is likely that you are a regular participant of one of the easy fundraising ideas out there.
-Throughout your time in raising money for your team or organization, you have likely experienced what we refer to as a “dream donor”.
+Throughout your time in raising money for or organization, you have likely experienced what we refer to as a “dream donor”.
 These are individuals that regularly invest in your money-making events, share your posts on social media, spreads information by word of mouth, and/or even invites others to support your team or organization.
 While these types of donors are far and few between, they are a blessing when they appear.
 Now, you are reading this.
 That must mean that this wonderful donor has stopped supporting your fundraiser efforts.
 Continue reading to learn how to win that person back.

 All Activity Ceases

 It all starts one day when you realize you are not getting as many “likes” or “shares”.
 Individuals in and around your community no longer seem excited about your fundraiser efforts.
 You are not raising money as easily as you previously did.
 In essence, all activity ceases.
 Then, it hits you.
 That one supporter, that one donor, that one person has seemingly disappeared.
 They no longer “like” and “share”, they no longer invite others to support you, and their donations have stopped abruptly.
 What happened?
 How can you resolve this issue?
 You may be dealing with a case of “donor fatigue”.
 Now, it is time to win them back.